 Calendars 5 is $29.99 on the App Store.

 You might be wondering why I am listing the Google Calendar app on an iPhone calendar app roundup.
 Well, it can show more than just your Google Calendar.
 It defaults to it, but you can quickly add any calendar that you’ve already added to your iPhone.

 Google Calendars on the web has always been a first-class service.
 The iPhone app is no different.
 It contains natural language input, deep integration with your Gmail/G-Suite account, and some exciting extra features (showing a haircut theme if your appointment is a haircut, etc.).

 There’s nothing I dislike about the app, but something about the design doesn’t sit well with me.
 Functionally, it all works, but it just feels like the design doesn’t fit in with the iPhone.

 Out of all the apps I tried, it reminded me of Apple’s Calendar app the most.
-In fact, if it was called Calendars+, that would be an appropriate name.
-It includes a live ten-day weather view (helpful for planning outdoor events).
-Like some of the other apps, it can also integrate with Apple’s Reminders app so you can have both tasks and calendar in a single app.
+In fact, if it were called Calendars+, that would be an appropriate name.
+It includes a live 10-day weather view (helpful for planning outdoor events).
+Like some of the other apps, it can also integrate with Apple’s Reminders app so you can have both tasks and calendars in a single app.

-BusyCal for iPhone can be bought on the App Store for $4.99.
+BusyCal for iPhone can be purchased on the App Store for $4.99.

 Overall, I am torn between two apps.
 I find a lot to like with Apple’s default calendar app, but Fantastical also fits my needs.
 If you like Apple’s app for specific features, then you can probably stick with it.
 If you want something a little bit more, check out Fantastical.
 If you are a heavy meeting person, Week Calendar is one I’d recommend.
 In reality, I didn’t try one that I couldn’t easily use day to day.
 We are extremely fortunate to have so many great options.